georust/proj/README.md

 High-level Rust bindings for the latest stable version of [PROJ](https://github.com/OSGeo/proj) (7.0.x), compatible with the [Georust](https://crates.io/geo) ecosystem.

+# Requirements

+Sqlite3 must be present on your system.

+By default, this crate depends on a pre-built library, so PROJ v7.0.x must be present on your system.
+While this crate may be backwards-compatible with older PROJ 6 versions, this is neither tested nor supported.

+You can also choose to link against a PROJ included with (and built from source by) the `proj-sys` crate, upon which this crate is built.
+To do so, enable the `bundled_proj` Cargo feature.
+Currently this feature only supports Linux.

 # Examples

 ## Convert from [NAD 83 US Survey Feet](https://epsg.io/2230) to [NAD 83 Meters](https://epsg.io/26946) Using EPSG Codes